Harrycywu/OSU-CS467-Project-Top-n-Music-Genre-Classification-Neural-Network/README.md

 # Future Work

 (1.)
+Fix the bug that cannot load the audio file with mp3 format.

+(2.)
 Do feature engineering and data augmentation for the GTZAN dataset to better train the model.

-(2.)
+(3.)
 Develop the Confusion Matrix to do a deeper analysis of different models.

 # References